Suri L. Duitch, Ph.D.

 Mississippi Coast Campus

 The School of Professional Advancement (SoPA) offers high quality degree and certificate programs in the humanities and in applied fields that are directly relevant to the needs and interests of working adults.
 Our faculty, most of whom are working professionals, ensure that our programs stay up to date, helping our graduates to maximize the value of their degrees.
 For over 130 years, SoPA has extended the resources of Tulane University to the communities it serves.
-Although the name has changed over time, the mission has remained constant: to develop and deliver distinctive undergraduate and graduate professional programs of the highest quality for a diverse student population that fits into the lives of working adults.
+Although the name has changed over time, the mission has remained constant: to develop and deliver distinctive undergraduate and graduate professional programs of the highest quality to a diverse population of working adults.

-SoPA offices are located in Gibson Hall on Tulane University's uptown campus; the School also makes its programs available at campuses in Harahan at the Elmwood Campus, and in Biloxi at the Mississippi Coast Campus in Edgewater Village.
+SoPA offices are located in Gibson Hall on Tulane University's Uptown campus; the School also makes its programs available in Harahan at the Elmwood Campus, and in Biloxi at the Mississippi Coast Campus in Edgewater Village.

 Programs of Study

 One of the school's greatest strengths is the diversity of its academic offerings and the flexibility with which students may approach them.
-Students may pursue a degree with a major offered by SoPA or they may work toward a major offered through another undergraduate division of the university.
-Students who already have a bachelor's degree or who do not want to make the long-term commitment to a degree in arts and sciences may choose to earn a certificate in one of the specialty programs offered by SoPA.
+SoPA offers several undergraduate and graduate programs in applied areas that prepare students to enter the workforce, as well as in the humanities and social sciences.
+Undergraduate students may pursue a bachelor’s degree with a major offered by SoPA or work toward a major offered through another undergraduate division of the university, with a plan for transferring to that division.
+Individuals with a bachelor's degree may enroll in a master's degree, a graduate-level certificate program, or a post-baccalaureate certificate.
 Students may also prepare to transfer to a degree program at another school at the university or take miscellaneous courses that suit their personal interests or professional needs.